jameshanlon/jameshanlon.github.io/content/vim-commands.md

 ---
-title: Vim command composition
+Title: Vim command composition
-date: 2018-08-23
+Date: 2018-08-23
-category: notes
+Category: notes
-tags: computing, vim
+Tags: computing, vim
-summary: Composition of Vim's motions and operators
+Summary: The rules for composing Vim's motions and operators.
-status: published
+Status: published
 ---

 I've been using Vim for a long time and I'm familiar with many of its commands